MrClayPole/lxd_homeassistant_install/README.md

 ## Intend of fork / explanation:

-This was forked and modified for LXD running on Ubuntu 20.10 aarch64 RaspberryPi 4 8GB executing the current upstream supervisor install with all dependencies, also exposing the port (8123) on the host.
+This was forked and modified for LXD running on Ubuntu Server 20.10 aarch64 on a RaspberryPi 4 8GB executing the current upstream supervisor install with all dependencies, also exposing the port (8123) on the host.
+So basically a complete install with any system that runs LXD (tested with the snapstore install).

+This is not aimed specifically at Proxmox but a generic install.

 ## Current state: